hiefts/Tea-Ceremony-Wiki/00 Meta/Index.md

 This is a wiki collecting Japanese tea ceremony knowledge and resources.
 Browse via topics below or tag view in the menu.
 Entries are added continuously.

-*Disclaimer: As the author is practicing in the [[Urasenke]] tradition, this wiki is likely biased in favor of Urasenke.*
+*Disclaimer: As the author practices tea in the [[Urasenke]] tradition, this wiki is likely biased in favor of Urasenke.*
 %%
 - [ ] add recently changed entries page?
 %%